almutwakel/the-farmers-market/README.md

 # The Farmer's Market
 This is multi-player online market-simulation game by Almutwakel Hassan, with art contributions by Harry Li.

-This was started on April 23, 2020, and last updated August 16.
-2020.

-It uses pygame for the client and uses X on the server for multiplayer.
+This was started on April 23, 2020, and last updated August 19, 2020.
+It uses python with pygame module for the client.

 ## Gameplay